-The Bath Skyline walk, the National Trust`s popular walk surrounded by gentle hills and meadows, is an unmissable things to do in Bath for an active visitors of all ages and fitness levels.
-A 6-mile circular walk (9.6 km) with spectacular views of the city offers an opportunity to see the city of Bath from a different angle.
+The Bath Skyline walk, the National Trust’s popular walk surrounded by gentle hills and meadows, is an unmissable thing to do in Bath for active visitors of all ages and fitness levels.
+A 6-mile circular walk (9.6 km) offers spectacular views of the city.
+It also allows seeing the city from a different angle.

 BATH CHRISTMAS MARKET

-Those planning a getaway to the city during the festive season (end of November – mid December) can enjoy a romantic atmosphere of the Bath Christmas Market.
+Those planning a getaway to the city during the festive season (end of November – mid-December) can enjoy a romantic atmosphere of the Bath Christmas Market.
 The award-winning Christmas Market with beautifully decorated chalets lining the picturesque Georgians streets of the centre of Bath attracts thousands of visitors across the UK.
-In fact, the Christams market with a local food, mulled wine, handmade gifts and Christmas spirit will not disappoint.
+The Christmas market with local food, mulled wine, handmade gifts and Christmas spirit will not disappoint.

 HOW TO GET TO BATH:

 The coach company National Express runs services to Bath from London and many other British cities (Bristol, Birmingham and others).
-The company offers cheaper fares compared to the train ride, however the journey takes much longer.
-Also, book tickets in advance for the cheapest fares.
+The company also offers cheaper fares compared to the train ride.
+However, the journey takes much longer – also, book tickets in advance for the cheapest fares.

-With direct trains running from London Paddington station, Bath is well connected with the capital.
-A 90-minute train ride brings you to Bath and the city can be easily visited in a day trip from London.
+With direct trains running from London Paddington station, Bath has excellent connections with the capital.
+Only a 90-minute train ride brings you to Bath.
+Therefore, the city is an excellent option for a trip from London.
 Lastly, those flying to Bristol can get to Bath with a 12-minute train ride.

 GOOD TO KNOW:

-The Bath train station is conveniently located in the centre of the town.
-Book your tickets in advance and get single tickets from London, starting at £15.50 (limited availability), compared to return ticket to London starting at £61.50 (super off peak return ticket).
+The Bath train station is in the centre of the town.
+Also, book your tickets in advance.
+Get single tickets from London, starting at £15.50 (limited availability), compared to return ticket to London starting at £61.50 (super off-peak return ticket).

 Thank you for reading!
 Have you been to the city of Bath?
 Did we miss anything?
 Please let us know in the comments below 🙂